-Introduction 4
+1. Introduction 4

-Reporting Entities 4
+2. Reporting Entities 4

-Our Structure, Operations and Supply Chains (
+3. Our Structure, Operations and Supply Chains (

-The risks of modern slavery practices in our operations and supply chains 9
+4. The risks of modern slavery practices in our operations and supply chains 9

-Assessing and Addressing Modern Slavery Risks 10
+5. Assessing and Addressing Modern Slavery Risks 10

-Measuring the Effectiveness of our Actions 14
+6. Measuring the Effectiveness of our Actions 14

-Consultation 14
+7. Consultation 1

-Any other relevant information 15
+8. Any other relevant information 1

-Board Approval 16
+9. Board Approval 16

-Introduction
+1. Introduction

-Intesa Sanpaolo Group (hereinafter, the "Group") launched the 2022-2025 Business Plan, in which ESG issues represent one of the four pillars for solid and sustainable value creation and for further strengthening Intesa Sanpaolo's leadership in sustainability, and where is stated that people have always represented and continue to represent the most important asset for the Group and the enabler for its future success.

-Intesa Sanpaolo S.p.A. (hereinafter, "Intesa Sanpaolo") is the only Italian bank included in the Dow Jones World and Europe Sustainability Indices and ranks first among its peers by MSCI, Sustainalytics and Bloomberg (ESG Disclosure Score).
-In 2021, Intesa Sanpaolo was also classed as the best European bank and the best Italian company for ESG aspects in the Institutional Investor ranking.
-In October 2021, Intesa Sanpaolo was included in the Euronext - Borsa Italiana MIB ESG Index.
+Intesa Sanpaolo Group (hereinafter, also the "Group") launched the 2022-2025 Business Plan, in which ESG issues represent one of the four pillars for solid and sustainable value creation and for further strengthening Intesa Sanpaolo's leadership in sustainability, and where is stated that people have always represented and continue to represent the most important asset for the Group and the enabler for its future success.
+Intesa Sanpaolo S.p.A. (hereinafter, "Intesa Sanpaolo") is the only Italian bank included in the Dow Jones World and Europe Sustainability Indices and ranks first among peer group by Bloomberg (ESG Disclosure Score) and Sustainalytics.
+In the 2022 ranking by Institutional Investor, Intesa Sanpaolo was confirmed first in Europe for ESG aspects.
 Intesa Sanpaolo participates in the UN Global Compact initiative and is an active member of the community of businesses that support the UN's Sustainable Development Goals, set by the UN's 2030 Agenda and signed by 193 countries, including Italy, at the end of 2015.